What is the Audio & Performance Lab?

 APL Shape & Structure

-Participants in the Audio & Performance Lab will gather twice a week – Wednesday evenings and Sunday afternoons – at UnionDocs’ space in Ridgewood, Queens with the goal of creating a collection of 6-8 sound-focused performance pieces to be premiered for a live audience at the end of the program.
-As participants work together on their own time – conceiving, recording, editing, mixing, and staging their pieces – our regular meetings offer structural scaffolding, facilitated feedback, curated sources of inspiration, and a supportive community to help bring these projects into being.
+As participants work together on their own time, conceiving, recording, editing, mixing, and staging their pieces, our regular meetings offer direction, structural scaffolding, facilitated feedback, curated sources of inspiration, and a supportive community to help bring these projects into being.

-Through an initial month-long research and ideation period, culminating in a comprehensive pitching process, the cohort will develop their projects, with each piece helmed collaboratively by a team of 3-4 participants taking on distinct creative roles.
+Through an initial month-long research and ideation period culminating in a comprehensive selection process, the cohort will develop their projects with each piece helmed collaboratively by a team of 3-4 participants taking on distinct creative roles.
+Each participant will contribute to at least two of the final pieces.

 The Audio & Performance Lab will offer…